 SNAP helps low-income Nevada families with cash assistance to buy the food they need for a nutritionally adequate diet.
 Eligibility is based on income, household size, assets and some household expenses.

-If you are qualified for SNAP benefits, you will receive your Electronic Benefit Transfer (EBT) card with your monthly approved benefit amount no later than 30 working days from the date the office received your application.
+If you are eligible for SNAP, you will receive your Nevada EBT Card with your monthly approved benefit amount no later than 30 working days from the date the office received your application.

 Medicaid offers health care coverage for eligible adults & families with children whose family income is characterized as low income or very low income.

-As Nevada is expanding Medicaid coverage, uninsured adults age between 19-64 with income up to 138% of the federal poverty level (FPL) may now gain coverage under the ACA.
+As Nevada is expanding Medicaid coverage, uninsured adults age between 19-64 with income up to 133% of the federal poverty level (FPL) may now gain coverage under the ACA.2

 Nevada is operating a State-Based Marketplace, known as Nevada Health Link — through which you can apply for Medicaid, Nevada Check Up or other private health insurance.